 Cook in a hot oven for about fifteen-minutes; using wholemeal flour you may need a bit longer.

-Gluten usually gets the blame for the bloating and discomfort many of us have after eating wheat-products; mostly this is not true since the baking industry adds many toxic enzymes and various chemicals and often they are the true culprits.
+Gluten usually unjustly gets the blame for the bloating and discomfort many of us have after eating commercial wheat-products; mostly this is not true since the baking industry adds toxic enzymes and various chemicals.
+Often they are the true culprits.

 But never mind, perhaps you think you are gluten-intolerant and you could be.
 The amino acid called proline is the cause.

 A protein consists of a long chain of molecules called amino-acids.
-Combined together in your unique way, by your own DNA, they make up the cells in your body.
+Combined together in a unique way, by your own DNA they make up the cells in your body.

 The amino-acid called proline is the spoke in the wheel; unlike all its cousins it has a ring structure that defies enzymatic action.
 If short chains of improperly digested proteins enter the blood stream, there's havoc.